abmanaf/Frontend-Quiz-App/README.md

-# Amalitech - Amalitech Project (Frontend quiz app) solution
+# Amalitech - Amalitech Project (Frontend Quiz App) solution

 This is a solution to the Frontend quiz app challenge on Amalitech NSS.
 ## Table of contents